Business passwords:safe and organized

 Frequently asked questions

 Choosing the best product depends on your business needs.
-We would recommend paying attention to three key areas:
+We recommend considering the following:

-- Features.
-Decide on what features are necessary.
+Features.
+Decide on the features you need.
 Most password managers will offer autosave and autofill, encryption, and password sharing by default.
-But some will provide you with extra: imports from other platforms, biometrics, and desktop apps.
+But some will provide you with extra perks, like imports from other platforms, biometric authentication, data breach scanners, and more.

-- Reputation.
+Reputation.
+Do your research.
 Do other companies praise it?
 Who designed the app?
 Has it been audited?
-Answering these questions will help you decide whether you can trust the password manager you’ve chosen.
+Answers to these questions will help you decide whether you can trust the password manager you’ve chosen.

 Fill in the form below, and we’ll contact you directly to discuss your business needs.

 Tell us about your business needs, and we’ll get back shortly.